hari-lr/Evaluation-of-Decision-Making/README.md

-# Evaluation of Decision Making
+# Evaluation of Preference and Perception of Decision Making

 ## Overview